-Business owners are limited in what they can personally handle.
+Business owners are limited in what they can personally handle for every day tasks in their business.
 While most would prefer to see each task through from start to finish, it’s just not feasible.

 To-do lists grow just as a company does, and owners are forced to delegate even more responsibilities to others.
 It can be hard to offload duties, since you still want to be sure they’re being done properly.